JuanSantacoloma/to_config/README.md

     `cntrl + d`

+8. Before you run some commands make sure the USB to CAN device is connected to the computer and the leds in the PCB are on.

-8. Now, finally you can run the commands:
+9. Now, finally you can run the next commands and make the motors move:
 * The first command activate the CAN BUS communication.

     `sudo ip link set can0 type can bitrate 100000`